Chapter 9 — Fourier calculus and distributions

 Not covered in class

-Subsections 9.2.11 and 9.3.5 and Section 9.4 have not been covered and do not need to be known.
+Subsections 9.2.11 and Section 9.4 have not been covered at all, whereas section 9.3 was only mentioned very briefly.
+None of these need to be known.

 Important concepts